-The interim condensed consolidated financial statements are presented in Saudi Arabian Riyals (SR), which is the functional currency of the Group.
+The interim condensed consolidated financial statements are presented in Saudi Arabian Riyals (SR), which is the functional and presentational currency of the Group.
 All financial information presented in SR has been rounded off to the nearest thousand (SR'000), unless otherwise indicated.

-NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (continued) For the three-month period ended 31 March 2018
+NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (continued) At 30 September 2018